binarygit/mail_practice/README.md

 1. Store a timestamp just before sending the request.
 We'll call this startTime.
 2. Make the request.
 3. Store another timestamp right after the response data is parsed.
 We'll call this endTime.
 4. Calculate the difference between endTime and startTime.
-This is the total time it took our controller to respond to our response.
+This is the total time our controller took to respond to our response.
 It's also called the Total Network Response Time.
 5. Display the Total Network Response Time.

 Here is the full StimulusCode: